MaciejSantkiewicz/Idle_game_concept_python3/README.md

 "type '/b' - to visit Blacksmith, type '/s' to visit Miner Shop"

---->
+---:
 Blacksmith:

 -can upgrade current tool used by miners
---->
+---:
 Miner Shop:

 -let you hire more miners

---->
+---:
 Random event:
--with every input there is a chance to get x10 coins, base on current modifiers (number of miners and tool's power).
+-with every input there is a chance to get x10 coins, based on current modifiers (number of miners and tool's power).
 Base chance is 4% (can be modifiable in the game.py file)

 --->